tinathuybui/Googel-Case-Study/README.md

 [Back to Top](#author-tina-bui)

 - In BigQuery, create a Project named "Bellabeat".
-Upload and rename 6 CSV tables to the BigQuery platform.
-Review Schema and preview data in each table before starting analyses
+- Upload and rename 6 CSV tables to the BigQuery platform.
 - Review Schema and preview data in each table before starting analyses

 5.1 Check for distinct ID:
 ```sql